minutelab/demos/wordpress/README.md

 **NAME**

-The database container name is [project name]-db.
+The database container name is db.[project name].

 **PARAMETERS**

 While activating the WordPress development environment as a single unit (main.mlab), the main container controls the parameters.

-* Database IP Address.
-The database's IP address.
 * project name.
 Used as the project unique identifier.

 **ACTIONS**